bryanwweber/thermostate/docs/installation.rst

-This installs Pint from the ``conda-forge`` channel; if you would like to use another channel to install Pint, or Pint is already installed in your environment, the ``conda-forge::pint`` can be omitted.
+This installs Pint from the ``conda-forge`` channel; if you would like to use another channel to install Pint, change the ``conda-forge`` to be the name of the channel you prefer.
+If Pint is already installed in your environment, the ``conda-forge::pint`` can be omitted entirely.

-If you do not have an environment with Python 3.5 or 3.6, you can create a new environment with
+If you do not have an environment with Python 3.5, 3.6, or 3.7, you can create a new environment with

 .. code-block:: bash